This post may contain affiliate links.

 Serving

-• Transfer rolls to cutting board, tent with aluminum foil, and let rest for 5 minutes.
+• Transfer rolls to cutting board, tent with aluminum foil, and rest 5 minutes.
 Discard any remaining glaze used for brushing over meat.

-• Remove toothpicks from rolls and cut rolls crosswise into 3 pieces (about ¾-inch-long).
+• Remove toothpicks from rolls and cut rolls crosswise into 3 equal pieces.
 Arrange rolls cut side down on a clean platter and drizzle with 2 tablespoons reserved glaze.
 Serve with any remaining reserved glaze.

 Notes